semmelsamu/ancestry/README.md

 ```
 ````

-Genmap will replace this with Links to the relatives you specified inside the code tag.
-Currently supported: `parents`, `children`, `siblings`.
-If nothing is provided, it will render all.
+If nothing further is specified, Genmap will replace the code tag with links to all relatives it finds.

-Rendered output of Genmap:
+You may specify which relatives to render by adding a comma-separated list of the following options: `parents`, `children`, `siblings`.

+The example above will be rendered as follows:

 **Parents:** Unknown
 **Children:** [Son](#)